AuDHD Joy coaching and consulting

 Think the delight of a special interest, the dopamine spike of a new hobby.
 The thrill of creative problem-solving.
 The empathic fulfilment of giving to others.
 When we step back from the neurotypical view of happiness, another way is revealed.

-Run by Heledd (Hel) Straker, AuDHD Joy is founded on the idea that when AuDHDers are connected to what gives us joy, we - and those around us - thrive.
+Run by Heledd (Hel) Straker, AuDHD Joy is founded on the idea that when neurodivergent people are connected to what gives us joy, we - and those around us - thrive.

 Hel is an AuDHDer with a 15+ year career in HR and a background in occupational psychology.

-This uniquely places her to help neurodivergent individuals and their employers find credible yet creative solutions that tap into and harness AuDHD joy and potential.
+This uniquely places her to help autistic, ADHD and AuDHD individuals and their employers find credible yet creative solutions that tap into and harness neurodivergent joy and potential.

 Are you ready to embark on your AuDHD journey?